Leadership that drives discipline, excellence, and student outcomes

 Mr. Mark Lawer Tetteh

-dean of students (student affairs)
+dean of discipline

 Ensures a safe, supportive, and disciplined school environment that promotes students’ academic success, character development, and holistic growth.